SHEN FAMILY LEGACY

 Chengshu Shen (1915-2007)

 Shen, Chengshu, also styled himself with the name Zai-tian, was born in 1915 in a scholar's family in Beijing.
-He began to study traditional Chinese landscape painting at the age of 13, under the guidance of Mr. Wang Shensheng and Mr. Wu Xiceng (also known as Jingting), who were famous Chinese painters in the 1930s.
+He began to study traditional Chinese landscape painting at the age of 13, under the guidance of Mr. Wang Shensheng and Mr. Wu Xiceng, who were famous Chinese painters in the 1930s.
 Mr. Wang and Mr. Wu were mentors of the Peking Chinese Painting and Calligraphy Research Association", whose members included many famous painters at the time.
 Under the guidance of famous teachers, Shen, Chengshu started going to the Forbidden City to sketch ancient paintings collected by the past dynasties since he was 13 years old.
 Since the age of 17, he has held art exhibitions in Beijing.
-For this reason, his mentor Wu Jingding gave him the scholar name Zaitian, which meant the reincarnation of Shen Shi-tian (Famous Ming Dynasty Painter).
-The traditional painting has a deep and profound meaing, which is deeply rooted in the charm of the "Four Kings" paintings of the Qing Dynasty.
+For this reason, his mentor Mr. Wu gave him the scholar name Zaitian, which meant the reincarnation of Shen Shi-tian (Famous Ming Dynasty Painter).
 The late famous Chinese painter Zhou Huaimin commented that his copy of Wang Shigu's "Mangroves in the Autumn Mountains" had "simple brushwork and profound craftsmanship".
 Shen, Chengshu has held personal art exhibitions in China and the United States, and his works have been selected into national art exhibitions many times.

 His Legacy